Prahlad Kakar Film Productions

 - Film and video equipments for hire.
 (Currently we have the only functioning specialized High speed 16mm and 35 mm Photosonics camera in India, underwater housing, digi cameras) We are looking to diversify into “the much in demand” niche equipments, specialized lenses, specialized lights, and computerized jibs and rigs.
 A Phase 2 of the diversification plan will be a Shooting Studio with editing and recording suites

-- Genesis has been training students/youngsters as part of its mandate to give back to the industry, over the last 25 years.
+- Prahlad Kakar has been training students/youngsters as part of its mandate to give back to the industry, over the last 25 years.
 Having the “Prahlad Kakar finishing school training” gets them jobs on the basis of his recommendation alone!
 Over the last 2 decades Prahlad has conducted Creative workshops and delivered Guest Lecture speeches at premier Management Institutes and Universities all across the country.

-- Genesis Creative Consultant.
+- Prahlad Kakar Creative Consultant.
 Currently Prahlad is consulting with company’s to provide creative inputs, brand building, brand and marketing promotions etc. we are looking to widen the scope of this given Prahlad’s experience in selling aspirations across all markets and product ranges, GCC comes on board with the Client to help them in its endeavor to maximize Brand building and eyeballs.

 Given Prahlad’s creativity, goodwill and impeccable reputation in the Media Industry, to have him spearhead the Company, will attract an assured volume of business and following.
 Today he is considered among one of the Advertising Gurus in the country and institutionalizing his vast experience and vision is our USP, while encouraging new talent and growth in the future.